List of Demethylase Assays (7)

 Demethylase assay procedure with AlphaLISA for example KDM4D.
 Enzymatic demethylation of the biotinylated histone H3 lysine 9 residue is detected by antibodies specific to the histone methylation status (M2) which are coupled to AlphaLISA acceptor beads.
 Streptavidin covered donor beads interact with the histone substrate peptide via the biotin tag.
 The proximity of donor and acceptor beads enables singlet oxygens, a radical oxygen form, to transfer energy to the acceptor beads inducing fluorescence.

-Example data of KDM4D inhibited by reference compounds 2,4-PDCA (IC50 = 331 nM).
+Example data of KDM4D inhibited by a reference compound.
 Shown is a concentration-response curve with 10 inhibitor concentrations performed in duplicates.